-The new KPI, showing UFP, demonstrates the steady progress being made once exceptional and non-cash items are excluded from the operating results.
-As a percentage of income, UFP has improved from 8.1% to 12.0% but is still behind the target of 15%.
-The actual UFP surplus has improved from £1.8m in 2020/21 to £2.7m in 2021/22.
+The new KPI, showing UFP, demonstrates the financial performance of the College once exceptional and non-cash items are excluded from the operating results.
+As a percentage of income, UFP improved from 8.1% in 20/21 to 11.7% in 21/22 but has dropped to 9.3% in 22/23 and remains behind the target of 15%.
+The actual UFP surplus has worsened from £2.7m in 2021/22 to £2.5m in 2022/23.

-Financial Review of 2021/22
+Financial Review of 2022/23

 The financial performance of the RNCM (including the consolidated results of the RNCM Awards and Endowment Funds) continues to deliver resilience in the face of the material risks and uncertainties faced by the HE sector.
-Our financial results do, however, continue to be impacted by the Covid-19 pandemic and are further affected by inflationary pressures (particularly in utilities costs) which will likely worsen in 2022/23 and beyond.
+Our financial results do, however, continue to be impacted by the Covid-19 pandemic and are further affected by inflationary pressures (particularly in utilities costs) which started in 21/22 but have worsened considerably in 2022/23.